apple/foundationdb/documentation/sphinx/source/performance.rst

 .. image:: /images/concurrency.png

-Its asynchronous design allows it to handle very high concurrency, and for a typical workload with 90% reads and 10% writes, maximum throughput is reached at about 200 concurrent operations, achieved with **20** concurrent transactions per FoundationDB process for a workload using 10 ops/transaction.
+Its asynchronous design allows it to handle very high concurrency, and for a typical workload with 90% reads and 10% writes, maximum throughput is reached at about 200 concurrent operations.
+This number of operations was achieved with **20** concurrent transactions per FoundationDB process each running 10 operations with 16 byte keys and values between 8 and 100 bytes.

 The concurrency graph uses a single FoundationDB server process on a single core (E3-1240).